+Documentation is primarily for the purpose and use of clinicians providing care, but it can also provide patients with a narrative which increases their understanding of their overall health.
 In addition to documenting information for clinical care, health care providers must complete a range of documentation tasks to satisfy administrative and billing-specific requirements.
-These tasks are often labor and time intensive, imposing significant burdens on health care providers.
-EHRs and other health IT systems have the potential to streamline documentation and reduce the time and effort required to meet regulatory reporting requirements for physicians, practice managers, and administrators to document in a manner that supports these necessary functions of the medical record.
+The EHR could enable a clinician experience that decouples documentation required for the clinical care of the patient from documentation required for administrative purposes, seamlessly extracting information captured in the process of care delivery, and utilizing that information for other tasks as needed.
 In practice, however, these systems and the way clinicians interact with them to complete documentation tasks often add to administrative burden.

-Many existing documentation requirements were crafted with paper-based systems and acute, singlesystem medical problems in mind.
+Many existing documentation requirements were crafted with paper-based systems and acute or chronic single-system medical problems in mind.
 They have not been updated to account for the current integration of health IT systems, increased complexity of patients and treatment options, and the increased need for longitudinal, coordinated care.
 At the same time, health IT solutions have not adequately addressed a range of administrative processes health care providers face-for example, prior authorization processes, where effective electronic automation could significantly reduce physician and organizational burden.
-This misalignment between administrative health care processes and the health IT tools clinicians have at their disposal adds to an overall frustration with the increasing amount of time health care providers must devote to paperwork, at the expense of time and resources that could be better directed to patient care.
+This misalignment between administrative health care processes and the health IT tools clinicians have at their disposal adds to overall frustration with the increasing amount of time health care providers must devote to paperwork, at the expense of time and resources that could be better directed to patient care.

 ONC, in partnership with CMS, met with a diverse group of stakeholders including clinical professional societies and individual practitioners to establish strategies, recommendations, and goals for the reduction of burden related to clinical documentation.
-This section identifies EHR-related burden associated with clinical documentation to fulfill administrative requirements, as well as areas where EHRs have the potential to significantly reduce physician burden.
+This section identifies EHR-related burden associated with clinical documentation to fulfill administrative requirements, as well as documentation for prior authorization of medications, items, and services.